Back

 Picture of Michelle Nickens

 Prior to joining IIR, Ms. Nickens worked with the Florida Department of Law Enforcement (FDLE).
-Her first assignment was as an operations and management consultant supervising the Criminal History Accounting section, which was responsible for receiving and processing more than $24 million annually in fees related to fingerprint card submissions.
-She also worked as a management review specialist and senior management analyst in the Investigations and Forensic Science Program.
-Her primary responsibilities included developing and implementing policy, supporting domestic security initiatives, strategic planning, creating and monitoring performance measures, reviewing budget and resource allocations, and acting as project leader on numerous projects.
+Her first assignment was as an operations and management consultant supervising the Criminal History Accounting section.
+She also worked as a management review specialist and senior management analyst in the Investigations and Forensic Science Program, with responsibilities including developing and implementing policy, supporting domestic security initiatives, strategic planning, creating and monitoring performance measures, reviewing budget and resource allocations, and serving as project lead on numerous projects.
 Ms. Nickens served on the team that drafted the Florida Domestic Security Plan after 9/11.
-Her last position with FDLE was as a policy and systems administrator, supervising and managing the aforementioned activities as well as the Florida Analyst Academy, investigative information systems, and departmental accreditation.
-Ms. Nickens worked with FDLE leadership, including the Commissioner and Deputy Commissioners, and assisted with numerous requests from the Florida legislature and the Governor’s Office.
-She received the Ritchie Grant Values Award at FDLE in 1997 and was honored with a Program and Department Award for Performance in both 1999 and 2000.
+Her last position with FDLE was as a policy and systems administrator, supervising the activities mentioned above as well as the Florida Analyst Academy, information systems, and accreditation.
+Ms. Nickens received the Ritchie Grant Values Award at FDLE in 1997 and was honored with a Program and Department Award for Performance in both 1999 and 2000.

-In 1999, Ms. Nickens graduated from FDLE’s Foundational Leadership Program.
-In 2002, she graduated from Leadership Tallahassee and was nominated for the 2002 Pacesetter of the Year at the Tallahassee Distinguished Leadership Awards, receiving a Proclamation by the mayor for her contributions to the community.
-In 2015, Ms. Nickens was selected as 1 of 55 individuals statewide who participated in and subsequently graduated from Leadership Florida Class XXXIV.
-Ms. Nickens has served as an adjunct instructor with St. Petersburg College and Analytical Adventures, Inc. She holds a master’s degree in public administration from Nova Southeastern University and a bachelor’s degree in business from Florida State University.
-Ms. Nickens is currently a Ph.D. student at Euclid University, pursuing a degree in conflict resolution and mediation.
+Ms. Nickens graduated from FDLE’s Foundational Leadership Program in 1999 and from Leadership Tallahassee in 2002.
+She was nominated for the 2002 Pacesetter of the Year at the Tallahassee Distinguished Leadership Awards, receiving a Proclamation from the mayor for her contributions to the community.
+In 2015, Ms. Nickens was one of 55 individuals selected statewide for Leadership Florida Class XXXIV.
+Ms. Nickens has held several leadership positions in the community, currently serving as the Theatre Tallahassee board president.
+Ms. Nickens has acted in or directed many productions, receiving awards in both capacities.
+Ms. Nickens is an artisan, creator, and published author.
+Her novel Precious little Secrets was named one of Tallahassee’s Best Beach Reads.
+Her play Wild Refuge received the Audience Award at the 2006 National PlayFest.
+Ms. Nickens has written and published more than 50 articles and is working on a second novel, Color-Blinded.
+She holds a master’s degree in public administration from Nova Southeastern University and a bachelor’s degree in business from Florida State University and is currently a doctoral student at Euclid University, an international university accredited by the United Nations, pursuing a degree in mediation and conflict resolution.